groue/GRMustache/guides/number_formatting.md

     decimal: {{float}}
     {{/decimal_format}}

-The float value would be displayed as a percentage in the `percent_format` section, and as a decimal in the `decimal_format` section.
+We would like the float value to be displayed as a percentage in the `percent_format` section, and as a decimal in the `decimal_format` section.

-We just have to create two `GRMustacheNumberFormatterHelper` objects, provide them with `NSNumberFormatter` instances, and attach them to the sections names:
+We just have to create two `GRMustacheNumberFormatterHelper` objects, provide them with `NSNumberFormatter` instances, and attach them to the `percent_format` and `decimal_format` section names:

     #import "GRMustacheNumberFormatterHelper.h"